Prioritize data forwarding with NXLog Agent

 </Route>

-Scheduled log collection with NXLog Agent
+Scheduled telemetry data collection with NXLog Agent